tarfeef101/viki/README.md

 - `price type weapon`
   - Returns riven price data for the `weapon` of mod type `type`, where `type` is either `rolled` or `unrolled`
   - e.g. `!price unrolled kuva bramma`
+- `search querytype querystring`
+  - Looks up music in the host DB, and adds responds w/ the results
+  - Valid `querytypes` include `['track', 'title', 'song', 'artist', 'album']`
+  - `querystring` is the actual query, so if `querytype` was `artist`, a valid `querystring` would be `green day`
 - `addmusic querytype querystring`
   - Looks up music in the host DB, and adds matching songs to the playlist, and starts playing if nothing is playing already
-  - Valid `querytypes` include `['track', 'title', 'song', 'artist', 'album']`
-  - `querystring` is the actual query, so if `querytype` was `artist`, a valid `querystring` would be `green day`
+  - Same argument syntax as `search`
 - `stop`
   - Stops playback and clears the playlist
 - `next`